hellmarbecker/blog/_drafts/quantiles-in-apache-druid-with-datasketches.markdown

 ```
 will give the maximum salary of each segment, excluding extreme outliers.

-## Going The Other Way Round: Approximating the Cumulative Distribution Function
+## Going The Other Way Round: Approximating Histograms and Cumulative Distribution Functions

 There's a set of functions that, in a sense, is the **reverse** of the quantiles functions.
 Until now we have given the algorithm a relative frequency (such as 0.5) and asked for the value of the random variable that represented the cutoff for that share.
 What if we ask the other way round: